Liechtenstein

 Birthgap Generational Indicator (TFG)

-The Birthgap Generational Indicator (TFG) in Liechtenstein reached 33.0% in 2024, corresponding to a total fertility rate of 1.39.
-This marks an increase of 3.3 percentage points from the 2023 figure.
-Childlessness has shown an upward trend over the last five years, averaging 30.4% between 2020 and 2024.
-Compared to this baseline, the 2024 rate is approximately 2.6 percentage points higher.
-On the global stage, the country stands 21st among 38 nations, while within Europe it holds the 16th position out of 31.
+The Birthgap Generational Indicator (TFG) for Liechtenstein reached 33.0% in 2024, corresponding to a total fertility rate of 1.39.
+This reflects an increase of 3.3 percentage points from 2023.
+Childlessness has been trending upward over the last five years, with the average from 2020 to 2024 at 30.4%.
+Compared to this baseline, the current figure is approximately 2.6 percentage points higher.
+Liechtenstein holds the 21st position globally among 38 countries and ranks 16th out of 31 across Europe.

 | Year | TFG | Year | TFG |